superfaceai/testing/README.md

 ### Running

-To test your capabilities, you can use method `run()`, which encapsulates nock recording and usecase perform.
-It expects payload of superface configuration (similar to initializing `SuperfaceTest` class) and input.
+To test your capabilities, use method `run()`, which encapsulates nock recording and usecase perform.
+It expects superface configuration (similar to initializing `SuperfaceTest` class) and input.

 ```typescript
 import { SuperfaceTest } from '@superfaceai/testing-lib';